elunna/nerfhack-changelog/README.md

 * All piercers are mindless and can grow up
 * Much more AC is required to dodge dropping piercers (previously, -2AC would nullify their drop attacks, now -22AC is required)
 * Piercing damage scales with their level (monster level * 6) with a minimum of 4d6 being dealt.
 * Piercers and lurkers/trappers always generate hidden if possible.
 * Hidden piercers (and other ceiling clingers) can surprise attack you from adjacent squares.

-#### Piercers can actually pierce hard helmets:

-Piercers can penetrate even the toughest helmets, but the level of enchantment on your helmet determines its resistance to piercer damage and destruction:
+**Piercers can actually pierce hard helmets:** Piercers can penetrate even the toughest helmets, but the level of enchantment on your helmet determines its resistance to piercer damage and destruction:

 **Helmet Resistance:**
 * Only hard and metal helmets are affected, cloth and leather helms are safe from this specific damage.
 * If a piercer strikes a helmet with a negative enchantment, the helmet is instantly destroyed.
 * For helmets with positive enchantments, a successful hit reduces the enchantment level by -1.
 With bad luck, the penalty may range from -1 to -3.

-**Glass and Crystal Helmets:**
-* Glass helmets (e.g., crystal helms) don’t lose enchantments.
+* Glass and Crystal Helmets: Glass helmets (e.g., crystal helms) don’t lose enchantments.
 Instead, they crack over time, following erosion rules rather than enchantment degradation.

-**Enchanting Helmets:**
 * Enchanting your helmet can be both protective and risky.
 A higher enchantment level defends against weaker piercers but may still leave you vulnerable to stronger ones.
+* Special Case – God Piercers: God piercers deal extremely high damage.
+Your best defense is achieving an AC of -22 or better, as even the most enchanted helmets provide limited protection against their attacks.

-Enchantment Levels and Piercer Resistance:
+**Enchantment Levels and Piercer Resistance:**
 * +1 enchantment: Generally protects against rock piercers.
 * +2 enchantment: Generally protects against iron piercers.
 * +3 enchantment: Generally protects against glass piercers.
 * +4 enchantment: Generally protects against diamond piercers.

-**Special Case – God Piercers:**
-* God piercers deal extremely high damage.
-Your best defense is achieving an AC of -22 or better, as even the most enchanted helmets provide limited protection against their attacks.

 ### Reviving and Poisonous Zombies
 * Zombie corpses may auto-revive similar to trolls (Evil/xnh)